UTMB School of Nursing Accreditations

 Important information for enrolled and prospective students regarding nursing programs that lead to licensure:

-Although our programs are fully accredited by the Commission on Collegiate Nursing Education, thereby making BSN graduates eligible to sit for national licensure (NCLEX-RN) and MSN graduates eligible to sit for national certification (ANCC, AANP, CP and/or AANP-CP), thus meeting requirements for RN and APRN professional licensure in the state of Texas, we cannot guarantee that the UTMB nursing programs meets all the requirements for professional licensure in other states (e.g., some states have specific topical requirements).
+Although our programs are fully accredited by the Commission on Collegiate Nursing Education, thereby making BSN graduates eligible to sit for national licensure (NCLEX-RN) and MSN/DNP graduates eligible to sit for national certification (ANCC, AANP, CP and/or AANP-CP), thus meeting requirements for RN and APRN professional licensure in the state of Texas, we cannot guarantee that the UTMB nursing programs meets all the requirements for professional licensure in other states (e.g., some states have specific topical requirements).
 Applicants are encouraged to check the National Council of State Boards of Nursing (NCSBN) website for state specific requirements.

 Distance Education for UTMB Nursing

-Listed below are the states that UTMB School of Nursing currently has approvals with, which means students can complete educational requirements here.
+Beginning Fall 2023, listed below are the states that UTMB School of Nursing currently has approvals with, which means students can complete educational requirements here.